 Alongside the Evolve, Eguana offers the Evolve Hub, an energy management controller that integrates storage with an existing solar array on your property.
 With the Hub, you can access Eguana’s energy monitoring system online, straight from your laptop or mobile phone.
 The interface provides minute-by-minute production data, usage summaries, and a link to your PV monitoring system, among other features.

 When evaluating the Evolve, there are various important metrics and technical specifications to keep in mind.
 Among the most important are the size of the battery (power and capacity), its depth of discharge, and roundtrip efficiency.
+First, let’s talk about a unique feature of the Evolve battery line: multiple available chemistries.

 As mentioned above, the Evolve system is modular, meaning that you can add multiple battery products to your storage setup.
 For example, you might want to install multiple Evolve batteries for a home with high energy demands.
 Eguana’s Evolve spec sheet indicates that you can connect up to three Evolves in one system, so you may need to upgrade your supporting hardware to add even more storage capacity beyond the stored energy of three batteries.

-Think of your battery like water running through a pipe.
+You can think of your battery like water running through a pipe.
 The usable energy capacity is the amount of water available to push through the pipe, while power is the size of the pipe itself.
 Larger pipes allow more water to flow through at once, which depletes the water faster.
 Similarly, a battery with a high power rating can deliver more electricity at one time, but will burn through its available energy capacity faster too.

 A battery’s power determines the number of appliances you can run from the battery concurrently, while usable capacity determines how long those appliances can be run.
 Batteries with a higher power rating are capable of powering more, bigger appliances (i.e., your HVAC system) or many appliances at once, while batteries with a higher usable capacity can store more total energy and thus can run your appliances for longer periods of time without needing to recharge.